Aasim-A/scrollEOF.nvim/README.md

   pattern = '*'
   -- Whether or not scrollEOF should be enabled in insert mode insert_mode = false,
+  -- Whether or not scrollEOF should be enabled in floating windows floating = true,
   -- List of filetypes to disable scrollEOF for. disabled_filetypes = {},
   -- List of modes to disable scrollEOF for. see https://neovim.io/doc/user/builtin.html#mode()